olliephillips/iotUI.js/README.md

 // Tank
 <iotui-tank id="tank" height="350" width="350" color="#D4AA00" val="35" max="40" min="20"></iotui-tank>

+// Switch
+<iotui-switch id="switch" height="250" width="350" state="on"></iotui-switch>

 ```
 3) Plan is that some components will take user input, 'setters' if you like, and other components (like the thermometer) will be 'getters', they'll do data display only.
-Each control will have its own 'set' or 'get' API method, depending on it's function.
-Maybe it will have both.
-I implemented both on the Thermometer and Tank controls, just to prove the concept.
+Each control will have its own 'set' or 'get' API method, depending on it's function, it may have both.

 So, let's look at the thermometer component, maybe you have Websocket, MQTT or just vanilla AJAX polling going on.
 How do you update the component's value?